resbazSQL/lc-webscraping/_episodes/04-scrapy.md

 `//h4[@class='title']/a/text()`

-To review, let us break down this xpath into each component.
+To review, let us break down this XPath into each component.

 We have `//h4[@class='title']` which says "Find any h4 element" with its css class being "title".